anchore/syft/DEVELOPING.md

 - the `syft` package contains a single function that can take a `source.Source` object and catalog it, producing an `sbom.SBOM` object
 - the `syft/format` package contains the ability to encode and decode SBOMs to and from different SBOM formats (such as SPDX and CycloneDX)

-The `cmd` pacakge at the highest level execution flow wires up [`spf13/cobra`](https://github.com/spf13/cobra) commands for execution in the main application:
+The `cmd` package at the highest level execution flow wires up [`spf13/cobra`](https://github.com/spf13/cobra) commands for execution in the main application:
 ```mermaid
 sequenceDiagram
     participant main as cmd/syft/main